 Is your transmitter required for this to work?

 Powercast’s transmitter products are not required to operate the Powerharvester receivers, but some source of RF energy must be provided.
-Ambient energy from sources such as mobile base stations (i.e. cell sites) are typically not strong enough to operate existing Powerharvester receivers at long range.
+Ambient energy from sources such as mobile base stations (i.e. cell sites) are typically not strong enough to operate existing Powerharvester receivers at a useful distance, but may apply in some scenarios.
+Harvesting from a mobile phone is typically more viable than harvesting from a mobile base station.

 Can I use your transmitter in any country?